Are you struggling to pay your household bill and worried about managing less money due to changes in the UK Benefit System?

 If you are claiming Universal Credit, you will need to ask for a Budgeting Advance.

-The full list of benefit and pension rates for Tory ministers have released 2019.
+The full list of benefit and pension rates for Tory ministers have been released in 2019.

 Here is how rates are due to change – stated weekly unless otherwise shown.